 Up to 200,000 protesters march against Venezuela's Maduro

-The near-daily protests against President Maduro's handling of the economic and political crisis in Venezuela have left 47 people dead.
-CARACAS: More than 200,000 protesters took to the street in Venezuela on Saturday on day 50 of an angry and sometimes deadly showdown with unpopular President Nicolas Maduro.
+A hooded protester throws gas into the flames during a protest against the government of President Nicolas Maduro in Caracas on May 20, 2017.
+Caracas: More than 200,000 protesters took to the streets of Venezuela on Saturday, day 50 of an angry and sometimes deadly showdown with the unpopular President Nicolas Maduro.

 Discussions